-The third and final stage of my Yellow River cycling trip began badly when I departed Lanzhou in a torrent of swearing and with a non-working phone.
+The final stage of my Yellow River cycling trip began badly when I departed Lanzhou in a torrent of swearing and with a non-working phone.
 My destination was the major reservoir of Liujia Gorge (Liujiaxia), some 80 kilometres away, on what should have been a gentle reintroduction to being on the road.
 But after just four days out of the saddle, I seemed to have difficulty getting back into the groove of cycling.

 The reason for my swearing was the hazardous ‘near-miss’ driving I experienced on the streets on the way out of Lanzhou.
 Being a long and narrow city, the traffic all seemed to be funnelled down the highway I was using to get out of town to the west.
 For the first hour I was shunted between one set of traffic lights and the next, with the passing scooters, cars and trucks all seeming to be within millimetres of side-swiping me.
 After the third or fourth ‘f—-!’
 I decided it would be prudent to pause, calm down and try and take it one block at a time.
 Rather than follow this level but lethally busy beside the river I had the option of taking a more direct but hillier route across some mountains to Liujiaxia.